anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 enough to lazily adjust an event's voting power whenever a new vote is made for it, to avoid iterating over each Ethereum event in storage.

-Validators may never vote more than once for a given event.
-To ensure that this invariant is held, events are timed out if they are not `seen` within the span of `unbonding_length` epochs, which corresponds to the period of time necessary for bonded tokens to be returned to an address (check the [relevant proof-of-stake section] for more details).
+Validators may never vote more than once on a given event.
+To ensure that this invariant is held, we keep track of who voted on some event and events are timed out if they are not `seen` within the span of `unbonding_length` epochs, which corresponds to the period of time necessary for bonded tokens to be returned to an address (check the [relevant proof-of-stake section] for more details).
 Timing out an event consists in removing all its associated state from storage.
 Therefore, this mechanism serves another purpose: purging forged events from storage, voted on by Byzantine validators.

 [relevant proof-of-stake section]: ../../economics/proof-of-stake/bonding-mechanism.md